 Political Resistance

-Many people do not want changes that help the earth.
-Big companies like those selling oil and gas fight against these changes.
-These companies hid facts about climate change to make more money.
+Many people do not want changes that help the Earth.
+Big companies, such as those selling oil and gas, fight against these changes and hide facts about climate change to make more money.

 This problem hinders environmentalism and delays our efforts to save the planet.
 The Paris Agreement in 2016 was a big step forward, but much work still needs to be done.